 - Do not take any depreciation expense on sales tax that you elected to currently expense for PA personal income tax purposes.

 - Optional: Deduct sales tax on acquired property as an expense currently rather than add it to the basis of the property as required for federal purposes.

 CAUTION!
 IMPORTANT: If you currently expense such sales tax, the basis of that property will differ from the federal basis, and you must adjust your depreciation expense accordingly.
 You cannot expense sales tax and still take depreciation on the sales tax.
 If you do not expense sales tax, you may add such sales tax to the cost basis of the property and depreciate the aggregate cost plus sales tax.

 - You must separately show your share of any rental or royalty gain (loss) that you realize as a partner, a shareholder of a PA S corporation, or other entity.

 You may only offset your own net income and losses in determining the amount to report on this line.
-If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS AND LOSSES ON LINES 4, 5, AND 6 beginning on Page 15.
+If married and you both have income (losses) in this class, see REPORTING NET INCOME, GAINS AND LOSSES ON LINES 4, 5, AND 6 only beginning on Page 14.
 If you realize a total net loss, fill in the oval next to Line 6 on your PA-40.